 Learning about twin and directional snowboard shapes and about snowboard types will help you on this decision.
 It get's down to how twin or how directional you want your board to be.
 Still lost?
 Just start with the offset setback.
 Mount the bindings centered on the inserts and try it, then you may try to setback your stance to the maximum (be careful here to keep the same stance width) so that you feel the difference, then go back to the centered stance and set it back 1cm at a time, keep trying until you know for sure what you want, and then keep on playing with it from time to time just to refresh the mental images.

-Stance angles (binding angles) What stance/binding angles to use on your snowboard?
+Stance angles (binding angles / snowboard angles) What stance/binding angles to use on your snowboard?
 Like the stance position, the stance angles depend on your riding style.
 More directional angles for directional / all-mountain riding and more twin angles to ride in both directions, for a more freestyle type of snowboarding.
 Twin stance angles between 9-9 to 18-18 are OK.
-Directional angles have a lot more possible combinations, from slightly directional like +18-12 to radically directional with both feet pointing in the same direction like +30+30, some are good, others not so much, but at the very least, make sure your front foot does not point backwards. (more on this soon)
+Directional angles have a lot more possible combinations, from slightly directional like +18-12 to radically directional with both feet pointing in the same direction like +60+60 (on race boards), some are good, others not so much.
+At the very least, make sure your front foot does not point backwards! (more on this soon)